neo4-js/neo4-js/docs/relations.md

 const Project: ProjectModel = new ProjectModel("Project");

 /**
+ * Creating relations
- * Creating relations, reads like "User assigned to Project"
+ * Reads like "User assigned to Project"
- * Whereas the source (User) has many (Project) and
- * the destination (Project) also has many (User)
  */
-const UserProjectRelation = relation("assigned")
+const UserProjectRelation = relation
-  .src.hasMany(Project)
-  .dest.hasMany(User);
+  .from(User)
+  .to(Project)
+  .via("member");

 /**
  * Creating the ModelInstances and connecting the properties
- * to its relation.
-That way you are able to create as many
+ * to the relation.
+At this point we need to specify if the
- * relations to the same source/destination models which are
- * accessible through different properties within its
- * ModelInstance
+ * relation is 1:n or n:m with the hasOne and hasMany decorators.
  */
 @model(User)
 class UserInstance extends ModelInstance<UserProps> {
-  @src(UserProjectRelation)
+  @hasMany(Project, UserProjectRelation)
   projects: HasManyActions<ProjectProps, ProjectInstance>;
 }

 @model(Project)
 class ProjectInstance extends ModelInstance<ProjectProps> {
-  @dest(UserProjectRelation)
+  @hasMany(User, UserProjectRelation)
-  assignedUsers: HasManyActions<UserProps, UserInstance>;
+  members: HasManyActions<UserProps, UserInstance>;
 }

 User.create({ name: "Pippi Langstrumpf" })